bahlo/arne.me/content/articles/book-review-how-to-live.md

 ---
 title: "Book Review: How to Live"
-description: "A review of How to Live by Derek Sivers"
+description: "A review of the book How to Live by Derek Sivers"
 published: "2023-04-18"
 location: "Frankfurt, Germany"
 ---